yasenstar/ArchiMate_SABSA/09_Modeling_Physical_Security_Architecture/README.md

 Software Defects are either published in product threat advisories, CVE (Common Vulnerabilities and Exposures, [CVE.org](https://www.cve.org)) lists, or discovered in custom code.

+The main exception to this is an organizataion's process for approving deviations.
+Often there is legitimate business pressure for software to be deployed inot Production despite defects: a planned security control may not have been completed in time, or a penetration test has uncovereed a problem at the eleventh hour.
+In such circumstances, a decision must be made on risk.
+Models can be analyzed as "what if" scenarios to inform these risk decisions.

+Below Figure 68 illustrates how highly relevant risk information is readily at hand:

 ![Figure68](./Figure68)

 Snapshot ArchiMate Model: [Figure 68: Risk Management Practices](./Figure68)